sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

     (only valid for non-SqlServer instances)'.
     ```

  3. **Aurora**, a newer database service, is similar to RDS, but the error that its `StartDBCluster` and `StopDBCluster` commands produce has a consistent name and error code, `InvalidDBClusterStateFault` .
-More importantly, the error message tells me that the database was already running (available) at the exact time of my request.
+More importantly, a dynamic error message tells me that the database was already running (available) at the exact time of my request.
 I receive enough information to decide to ignore the error (achieving idempotence after the fact) instead of taking it seriously in this case.

     ```text
     An error occurred (InvalidDBClusterStateFault) when calling